 Chief Butch Brown, and with his back to the camera, Officer Phil Jones.
 (Staff photo by Sydney Draper) The Town of Castle Rock issued this press release to all news media Wednesday afternoon concerning reports that the Colorado Geological Survey had recommended no development be done in the area where the rock slab has split away from the hillside and is endangering homes and properties below it: "Officials of the Town of Castle Rock are particularly dismayed with reports that the Colorado Geologic Survey recommended that development not take place in the area affected by the rock fissure.
 No such recommendation has been found in the Town's files nor has the Geologic Survey been able to document that such a recommendation was made.
-"The Town of Castle Rock is particularly aware of the problem of developing in areas where geologic hazards exist.
-A geologic Survey that was incorporated into the Town's Master Plan.
+"The Town of Castle Rock is particularly aware of the problem of developing in areas where geologic hazards analysis was done with the assistance of the Colorado Geologic Survey that was incorporated into the Town's Master Plan.
 Policies in that plan address the issue.
-"Still the Town is aware that any development is subject to some risk." address the issue.

-"Still the Town is aware that any development is subject to some risk especially in the type of terrain that exists in and around the Town.
-Just as the Town adopts a 100-year flood plair rather than say a 500-year flood plai ,, so does it evaluate the relative ris's of development in areas where oner natural hazards exist.
-Certainly in the case that evaluation can be in the case that evaluation can be questioned but still a perfectly safe development is unattainable. development is unattainable.
+"Still the Town is aware that any development is subject to some risk especially in the type of terrain that exists in and around the Town, Just as the Town adopts a 100-year flood plair, so does it evaluate the relative ris's of development in areas where oner natural hazards exist.
+Certainly in the case that evaluation can be questioned but still a perfectly safe development is unattainable. in the case that evaluation can be questioned but still a perfectly safe development is unattainable. development is unattainable.

 "In the future the Town will continue to evaluate development proposals with a goal of accomodating growth in a manner which is in harmony with the area's natural environment.
 All risks will not be precluded, however, if any development is allowed to occur.
-MOVING SALE We'll be moving soon and want to clear things out at our present location
+MOVING SALE We'll be moving soon and want to clear things out at our present location crumbles.